Vidyashree0P/samsung-riscv/README.md

 ## Project Implementation
 **Hardware Setup:** Connect three input push buttons to the GPIO pins of the VSDSquadron Mini for binary data input.
 Connect two LEDs to display the sum and carry-out outputs1.

 **Software Development:** Write the code to implement the full adder logic using digital gates (AND, OR, XOR) in the PlatformIO IDE.
-Configure the GPIO pins for input and output operations1.
+Configure the GPIO pins for input and output operations.

 **Testing and Verification:** Use a truth table to verify the correct operation of the full adder circuit.
 The truth table for a full adder is as follows:
 <table>